-Author has written 1 story for Digimon, and Naruto.
+Author has written 2 stories for Digimon, X-overs, Naruto, and Mythology.

 Hello there.
 I'm DoubleCresentMoon.
 You can call me by that or DCM.